api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/deploying-airnode.md

 <TOC class="table-of-contents" :include-level="[2,3]" />

 <Todo title="Airnode packages are morphing for 0.1.0">
-As at 05-18-2021 the Airnode packages are still changing.
+As of 08-18-2021 the Airnode packages are still changing.

 To get the Airnode repo to build on a Mac there is a change.